the-james-burton/testing-workshop-junit5/README.md

 There are also some model classes we have not yet tested.
 We will look at these when we cover some advanced testing scenarios.

+## Exercise 4 : Using External Data

+It is very easy to provide sample data to your unit tests.
+Everything in the **src/test/resources** directory will be available on the classpath when your tests execute.
+We have static utility class **RailwayUtils** that has a public **parseFile()** method.
+Best practice outlined in [Unit Test Private Methods in Java](https://www.baeldung.com/java-unit-test-private-methods) means that we only need to test the public method.
+If the private method is not fully tested as we approach 100% test coverage, then it has dead code that should be removed.
+Bear this in mind when writing tests in the real world.

+Open up the **RailwayUtilsTest** class and implement the method stubs to test the methods in the **RailwayUtils** class.
+Test data files are available in the **src/test/resources** directory.

-## Exercise 4 : Testing Services and Base class behaviour
+## Exercise 5 : Testing Services and Base class behaviour

 We now move onto looking at testing services, the **AccountServiceImpl**.
 These are fairly simple services and can be tested in a similar way to the POJOs you have already tested.
 The main thing that is new here is the base class **BaseService** contains two methods - one private and one public.
-Best practice outlined in [Unit Test Private Methods in Java](https://www.baeldung.com/java-unit-test-private-methods) means that we only need to test the public method.
-If the private method is not fully tested as we approach 100% test coverage, then it has dead code that should be removed.
-Bear this in mind when writing tests in the real world.

 When testing services it can be useful to use the JUnit 5 test lifecycle **@BeforeEach** annotation to ensure that you have a fresh service before each test runs.
 This guarantees that your tests are stateless and reduces code duplication.
 The test class skeleton is prepared in this way.